MicrosoftDocs/defender-docs/articles/defender-for-cloud/data-sensitivity-settings.md

 If you're using Microsoft Purview sensitivity labels, make sure that:

-- You set the label scope to **files and other data assets**,under which you should [configure the auto labeling rule](/purview/apply-sensitivity-label-automatically#how-to-configure-auto-labeling-for-office-apps.).
+- You set the label scope to **files and other data assets**, under which you should [configure the auto labeling rule](/purview/apply-sensitivity-label-automatically#how-to-configure-auto-labeling-for-office-apps.).

 - Your labels are [published](/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) with a label policy that is in effect.